Language

 Frequently Asked Questions

-What is a dead pixel?
+What is the difference between a dead pixel and a stuck pixel?

-Why do I see banding in gradients?
+Why do I see banding in the gradients?

 How do I know if my gamma is correct?